contentful/rich-text-renderer-java/html/README.md

 Adding Custom Renderers
 -----------------------

-If a change of the output is wanted, adding of a new renderer or overriding a default one is needed.
+To change the output, adding of a new renderer or overriding one is needed.
+The `.addRenderer(…,…)` method exists to add a new renderer, and `.addRendererUpFront(…,…)` to override an existing renderer.
+The
-To do so, using the `.addRenderer(…,…)` or `.addRendererUpFront(…,…)` method are needed.
-The Processor contains a list of renderers, which is iterated upon to find one matching the current Node encountered.
-For matching a renderer to a node, a `Checker` needs to be provided while adding a `Renderer` to the `Processor`.
+Processor contains a list of renderers, which is iterated upon to find one matching the current Node.
+For matching a renderer to a node, a `Checker` needs to be provided when a `Renderer` gets added to the `Processor`.

 ```java
 processor.addRenderer(